Chethan536/Calgary-Crime-Data-Analysis-and-Neural-Network-Prediction/README.md

 ## Future Work

-* Incorporate external covariates (weather, holidays).
+* Integrate weather or external factors
-* Use LSTM/GRU for sequence modeling.
+* Try LSTM or GRU for time series modeling
-* Deploy as a REST API with Docker/GitHub Actions.
+* Export the model for deployment

 ## Contributing